World Map Presenting Buache's His Most Famous Cartographic Theories & Updates

-Rare State of the De L'Isle-Buache Double Hemisphere Map of the World, updated to include the the information incorporated by Buache in his monumental Considerations Geographiques, as submitted to the French Royal Academy of Sciences on September 5, 1739, and between September 6, 1752 and September 4, 1754.
+Rare State of the De L'Isle-Buache Double Hemisphere Map of the World, updated for the first time to include the the information incorporated by Buache in his monumental Considerations Geographiques, as submitted to the French Royal Academy of Sciences on September 5, 1739, and between September 6, 1752 and September 4, 1754.

 The Avertissement at the bottom center notes that Buache has constructed his map from De L'Isle's map of 1720, incorporating information which Buache had presented to the Royal Academy on the dates listed above.